 This is the first time we’ve traveled to Disney – or in this case, with Disney – during Halloween.
 It was fun to see the ship all decked out with Halloween décor and the themed activities were pretty great too.

 We didn’t know this was going to happen when we pre-booked this cruise so it was a nice surprise when we received our cruise booklet in the mail.

 On embarkation day in Port Canaveral, we were greeted by a massive tree with pumpkins hanging from the branches and Halloween decor adorning the rails by the atrium’s elevator entrance.

-Every day there was at least one Halloween related activity – from stories told by the tree after dinner, singalong and movie time in the theatres and by the pool, crafts in the kids’ clubs (Little Miss and Little Mister were afraid to go on their own so they came home empty handed), and the big event that many families were looking forward to – Mickey’s Mouse-querade Party.
+Every day there was at least one Halloween related activity – from stories told by the tree after dinner, sing along and movie time in the theaters and by the pool, crafts in the kids’ clubs (Little Miss and Little Mister were afraid to go on their own so they came home empty handed), and the big event that many families were looking forward to – Mickey’s Mouse-querade Party.

 The night prior to the Mouse-querade Party, our stateroom host left some trick-or-treat bags on our bed.
 We took them to the main lobby (Deck 3) and tried to navigate our way through the crowd.
 You’d think most kids would be asleep by 10PM but no, people go crazy for Halloween!
 The same party was held at 4:30PM which we also happened to go to.

 The characters were dressed in their costumes and dancing – Goofy’s “Walk Like an Egyptian” and “Thriller” dance was hilarious, crew members were dumping handfuls of candy into the kids’ treat bags and everyone was lining up to play games or take photos with their favourite characters.